 Youtube is a never ending goldmine of discoveries.
-Some time last year, I stumbled upon a highly interesting video from Dr. Ed Park titled “The Hair Show” and bookmarked it.
-This video (see further below in this post) was published in June 2012.
+Some time last year, I stumbled upon a highly interesting video (published in 2012) from Dr. Ed Park titled “The Hair Show” and bookmarked it.
 I was impressed with Dr. Park’s breadth of knowledge about hair biology despite his not being a hair specialist or dermatologist.
-His instructive presentation is also interspersed with some really funny images.
-Among the more interesting items in the first half of the video:
+His instructive presentation is also interspersed with some really funny imagery.
+Among the more interesting items in the first half of the video were:

 - 3:30 = A diagram showing the dermal papilla, hair follicle matrix, keratinocytes and more.

 - 7:00 = A very useful table on hair throughout the body and what percent is in anagen (growth) phase verusus telogen (resting) phase in each region of the body at any given time.
 Also presented is duration of hair growth phase by region of body.
-Just prior to this table Dr. Park also present interesting facts about hair.
+Just prior to this table, Dr. Park also lists interesting facts about hair.

 - 10:30 = He talks about hair loss being a sign of aging.
 Kind of true, but not always.
 Some people go bald in their 20s, but live very long lives, implying hair loss is not necessarily a sign of aging throughout the body.
 Also, some people who die of old age still have a very full head of hair.